 Germany (Berlin) during the Cold War

-After World War II, Germany was divided into four occupied zones: American, British, French, and Soviet.
-Similarly, the capital city of Berlin, located deep in Soviet-occupied territory, was also divided into four sectors.
-However, tensions between the Western Allies (United States, United Kingdom, and France) and the Soviet Union quickly arose.
+After World War II, Germany was divided into four occupied zones: American, British, French and Soviet.
+Along the same lines, the capital city of Berlin which was located in the essentially deep Soviet-controlled zone was also shared in four sectors.
+Nevertheless, the situation changed quickly, and the western allies, the United States, the United Kingdom, and France had some conflicts with the Soviet Union.

-In response, the Western Allies organized the Berlin Airlift, a massive operation that involved flying supplies into West Berlin.
-For almost a year, planes transported food, fuel, and other essentials, landing at Tempelhof Airport.
-This succeeded in breaking the blockade and providing a lifeline for the people of West Berlin.
+Instead, the Western Allies devised a plan called the Berlin Airlift through which they squeezed supplies into West Berlin.
+For a year, planes brought food, fuel and other supplies to West Berlin, which were delivered at Tempelhof Airport.
+This was successful in opening the blockade and ensuring that people of West Berlin received supplies.

 Korea during the Cold War